enjoy-digital/litex/doc/dataflow.rst

 Common scheduling models
 ========================

 For the simplest and most common scheduling cases, Migen provides logic to generate the handshake signals and the busy signal.
-This is done through abstract actor classes that overload ``get_control_fragment`` only, and the user should overload ``get_process_fragment`` to implement the actor's payload.
+This is done through abstract actor classes that examine the endpoints defined by the user and add logic to drive their control signals (i.e. everything except the payload).
+The ``__init__`` method of the abstract scheduling class must be called after the user has created the endpoints.
+The ``busy`` signal is created by the abstract scheduling class.

 These classes are usable only when the actor has exactly one sink and one source (but those endpoints can contain an arbitrary data structure), and in the cases listed below.